skx/evalfilter/BYTECODE.md

 # Bytecode

-When the evalfilter package is executed a user-supplied script is lexed, parsed, and transformed into a series of bytecode operations.
-These bytecode operations are executed by a simple stack-based virtual machine.
+When the evalfilter package is executed a user-supplied script is lexed, parsed, and transformed into a series of bytecode operations, then these bytecode operations are executed by a simple stack-based virtual machine.

 Although we don't expect users to care about the implementation details here are some brief notes.